 What caused this change in results?
 It had little to do with either team’s campaigning or voters changing their opinions.
 We can still easily conduct a poll that has Biden up by a large margin.
 The change in our results was due to a change in methodology.

-So, what made us do this?
-It was a number of things - our team has been involved in elections for 12 years, touched thousands of polls, built a company that created an opinion research technology; used by dozens of companies.
-We’ve seen a lot of data along the way… and something didn’t look or feel right this time.
-The final nudge to act on this feeling came a week or so ago as I was watching a Biden speech on TV and I couldn’t hear him over the sound of Trump supporters honking their horns.
-I joked that we needed to tally the honks, because out of the hundreds of polls I’ve run this year, this is the first I have heard from this group of voters… Maybe this is 2020’s “hard to reach segment” voicing their opinion.
+So, what made us change our methodology?
+There were a number of things that just didn’t feel right, but the final nudge to act on this feeling came a week or so ago as I was watching a Biden speech on TV and I couldn’t hear him over the sound of Trump supporters honking their horns.
+I joked that we needed to tally the honks because out of the hundreds of polls I’ve run this year, this is the first I have heard from this group of voters… Maybe this is 2020’s “hard to reach segment” voicing their opinion.